jithin-jz/Meta/README.md

 ## License

-This project is proprietary and confidential.
+This project is open source and available under the MIT License.

 ## Support